puristajs/purista/website/src/handbook/2._services/4_custom_events.md

   - Installation
   - Setup
   - Guide
-# this page is sticky in article list
-sticky: true
-# this page will appear in article channel in home page
-star: true
 ---

 To be able to build real world systems, you will need to send events, which will be consumed by subscriptions or third party providers.
 The sender does/should not need to know, who is consuming this information.